Linguistic imperialism: French

 The English language during the Middle Ages was an object of linguistic imperialism by the French language, particularly following the Norman Conquest.
 For hundreds of years, French or Anglo-Norman was the language of administration (see Law French) and therefore a language of higher status in England.
 Latin remained the tongue of church and learning.
 Although many words introduced by the Normans are today indistinguishable by most English-speakers from native Germanic words, later-learned loanwords, copied from Latin or French may "sound more cultured" to a native English-speaker.

 French has also expanded.
 Languages such as Occitan, Breton, Basque, Catalan and Corsican have been slighted in France.
 This process, known as Francization, often causes resistance amongst minority peoples, leading to demands for independence.
 Examples of this can still be found in Breton nationalism and in the Flanders' Flemish Movement in Belgium.

 German

 Following the establishment of the Holy Roman Empire over much of present-day Germany and Central Europe, the German language and its dialects became the preferred language of many Central-European nobility.
-With varying success, German spread across much of Central and Eastern Europe as a language of trade and status.
-This ended with World War II (See also Germanization.).
+With varying success, German spread across much of Central and Eastern Europe as a language of trade and status; this ended with World War II.

 Italian

-In Italy there is a situation similar to the French one, with Italian that has expanded at the expense of languages such as Sardinian, Sicilian, Ladin, Venetian and Friulan, while languages such as German (in South Tyrol) or French (in Aosta Valley), historically persecuted, are now co-official in those regions (See also Italianization).
+In Italy there is a situation similar to the French one, with Italian that has expanded at the expense of languages such as Sardinian, Sicilian, Ladin, Venetian and Friulan, while languages such as German (in South Tyrol) or French (in Aosta Valley), historically persecuted, are now co-official in those regions.